nim65s/matrix-webhook/README.md

 ### For Gitlab

-At a group level, Gitlab does not permit to setup webhooks.
+At the group level, Gitlab does not permit to setup webhooks.
 A workaround consists to use Google Chat or Microsoft Teams notification integration with a custom URL (Gitlab does not check if the url begins with the normal url of the service).

 #### Google Chat